okajax/Koe-UI/README.md

 #Koe-UI

-Koe-UI is **an web UI component for Microsoft Bot Framework** This component offers an interface that **you can talk with Bot on your website.**
+Koe-UI is **an web UI component for Microsoft Bot Framework**

+This component offers an interface that **you can talk with Bot on your website**

 This is made by Riot.js